Download Careers360 App

 Learn more: Inverse trigonometric functions

-A total of 2 questions were asked in CUET 2024 from the chapter inverse trigonometric functions.
+A total of 2 questions were asked in CUET 2025 from the chapter on inverse trigonometric functions.

-For the algebra section, there are a lot of concepts of matrices and determinants, Matrices and determinants are a very central theme in the CUET QA exam, focusing on the operations matrices can go under, properties of these operations, and the use of determinants in solving a system of linear equations.
-The questions test your understanding of addition, multiplication, finding the inverses of the matrices, and your ability to compute the determinant of square matrices, mostly up to 3x3, here are the important formulae:
+For the algebra section, there are numerous concepts related to matrices and determinants.
+Matrices and determinants are a central theme in the CUET 2026 QA exam, focusing on the operations that matrices can undergo, properties of these operations, and the use of determinants in solving systems of linear equations.
+The questions test your understanding of addition, multiplication, finding the inverses of the matrices, and your ability to compute the determinant of square matrices, mostly up to 3x3.
+Here are the essential formulae:

 Matrices